Beyond Grading Accuracy: Exploring Alignment of TAs and LLMs: Introduction

 \section{Introduction}

 Recent years have seen a steady increase in the number of Computer Science students within universities \cite{cs_increase}, resulting in logistical difficulties with assessments.
 Traditionally, universities have addressed these challenges by employing TAs.
 However, the drastic rise in student numbers has significantly increased TA workloads.
-Additionally, limitations related to cost and grading consistency can jeopardize the quality of education \cite{teaching_assistant_experience_based_narrative}.
+Additionally, cost constraints and grading consistency issues can jeopardize the quality of education \cite{teaching_assistant_experience_based_narrative}.

-Existing research highlights clear benefits of automated grading, including increased scalability, faster feedback, and reduced costs \cite{Potential_GPT3_Feedback, LLMS_for_automatic_scoring, Automated_UML_Grading_Bian, Toward_Automated_UML_Assessment}.
-Nevertheless, providing high-quality automated grading for complex tasks such as UML class diagrams remains non-trivial and requires substantial development effort \cite{effectivity_bian}.
+Existing research highlights clear benefits of automated grading, including increased scalability, faster feedback, and reduced costs \cite{BVSWP23, LLMS_for_automatic_scoring, Effectiveautomated, Toward_Automated_UML_Assessment}.
+Nevertheless, providing high-quality automated grading for complex tasks such as UML class diagrams remains non-trivial and requires substantial development effort \cite{Bian2019}.
 At the same time, prior work emphasizes the importance of \textit{human-in-the-loop} approaches, as fully automated systems may compromise fairness, reliability, and transparency \cite{wang2024largelanguagemodelseducation, human_in_the_loop_applications}.
 In the context of assessment, this involves integrating a TA directly into the grading pipeline.
 One such approach is a \textit{mixed-initiative system} \cite{Horvitz_eric}, which enables interaction between a TA and a software agent such as an LLM.
-To support these approaches, the capabilities of such agents must be carefully evaluated, and brought up to an adequate standard.
+To support these approaches, the capabilities of such agents must be carefully evaluated and brought up to an adequate standard.